Steven Rose

 Steven Peter Russell Rose (4 July 1938 – 9 July 2025) was an English neuroscientist, author and social commentator.
-He was an emeritus professor of biology and neurobiology at the Open University and Gresham College, London.
+He was a professor of biology and neurobiology at the Open University and Gresham College, London.

 Early life

 Born in London, England on 4 July 1938, he was brought up as an Orthodox Jew.
 Rose said that he decided to become an atheist when he was eight years old.
 He went to a direct grant school in northwest London which operated a numerus clausus restricting the numbers of Jewish students.
 He studied biochemistry at King's College, Cambridge, and neurochemistry at the Institute of Psychiatry, King's College London.

 Academic career

 Following a Fellowship at New College, Oxford, and a Medical Research Council research post, he was appointed to the professorship of biology at the newly instituted Open University in 1969.
 At the time he was Britain's youngest full professor and chair of the department.
 At the Open University he established the Brain Research Group, within which he and his colleagues investigated the biological processes involved in memory formation and treatments for Alzheimer's disease on which he published some 300 research papers and reviews.
 He wrote several popular science books and regularly wrote for The Guardian newspaper and the London Review of Books.
-From 1999 to 2002, he gave public lectures as a Professor of Physick (Genetics and Society) with his wife, the feminist sociologist Hilary Rose at Gresham College, London.
+From 1999 to 2002, he gave public lectures as a professor of Physick (Genetics and Society) with his wife, the feminist sociologist Hilary Rose at Gresham College, London.
 His work won him numerous medals and prizes including the Biochemical Society medal for communication in science and the prestigious Edinburgh Medal in 2004.
 His book The Making of Memory won the Rhone-Poulenc Science Book Prize in 1993.